postfixadmin/postfixadmin/VIRTUAL_VACATION/PHP_README.md

 ## 7. Optional dedicated database account

 The `[database]` section can select a dedicated account instead of the main PostfixAdmin credentials.
-For current diagnostics, read access is sufficient.
-The SMTP test does not use the database.

-The future production processor will follow `vacation.pl` and require:
+Read access is sufficient for diagnostics, while the production transport follows `vacation.pl` and requires:

 - `SELECT` on `vacation`, `alias`, `alias_domain`, and `mailbox`.
 - `SELECT`, `INSERT`, `UPDATE`, and `DELETE` on